-Fractures of the toe are often under-diagnosed and under-treated.
-Comments like "but I could walk on it" and "it's just a toe fracture" represent the cavalier attitude towards toe fractures.
-However sometimes toe fractures that are poorly treated and resolved in chronic discomfort and disability.
+Fractures of the toe bones are often under-diagnosed and under-treated.
+Comments like "but I could walk on it" and "it's just a toe fracture" represent the cavalier attitude we take towards toe fractures.
+However, sometimes toe fractures that are poorly treated can result in chronic discomfort and disability.